openmindanesth/openmind/README.md

 Feedback is welcome.
 Please feel free to create an issue.

-The is still an early iteration.
-Take a look at the [mockups](idea.pdf) for the bigger idea.
+This is still an early iteration.
+Take a look at the [introduction](OpenMindIntro.pdf) for the bigger idea.

 ## Development Mode